-The 11th World Wilderness Congress (WILD11) will be hosted by one of India’s most enthralling, colorful cities – Jaipur, the capital of Rajasthan.
+The 11th World Wilderness Congress (WILD11) will be hosted by one of India’s most enthralling, colorful cities – Jaipur, the capital of Rajasthan and the most recent addition to the UNESCO World Heritage site list.
 This bustling historical hub dates back to the 1700s, when architect Vidyadhar Bhattacharya planned the city on the principles of Vastu Shastra (vāstu śāstra), a traditional Hindu system of architecture that literally translates to “science of architecture’.
 Jaipur was dubbed the “Pink City” by Maharaja Ram Singh, who had the entire city painted pink (thought to be the colour of hospitality) in anticipation of the arrival of the Prince of Wales who set out to explore India in the late 1800s!

 Jaipur’s countless breathtaking mahals (palaces), forts, museums and temples are sights to behold.
 From Hawa Mahal (Palace of Winds), a summer retreat built by a poet king in 1799 to Jantar Mantar, the largest astronomical observatory built in the early 18th century, Jaipur is replete with intricate historical structures and architectural wonders.

 The rulers of the city had a penchant for art and they generously supported artisans who specialized in traditional skills that were then passed on through the generations, as craftspeople from all over India and overseas were invited by rulers over the centuries to display their finest work.
 This is the origin of the handicrafts, textile works, sculptures, pottery and jewelry so freely on display and available in Jaipur.
 The city is particularly well known for its “blue pottery”, ceramics bursting with colourful floral depictions – mainly mustard yellow and a vibrant blue.
 Jaipur’s markets are filled with exquisite goods and vibrant antiques, harkening back to a by-gone era.